emberjs/website/source/guides/understanding-ember/dependency-injection.md

 Ember.js provides a complete dependency injection and service lookup toolset via containers.
-Internally, Ember applications use a container to organize basic framework components.
+Internally, Ember applications uses a container to organize basic framework components.
 For example, all route objects have the property `router` set on them upon instantiation.
 When using Ember-Data, there is a `store` property made available on all controller and route objects.
 Ember uses dependency injection and service lookup to allow the layers of its MVC architecture to communicate.

-Though direct use of the container API is discouaged, Ember provides you with several other ways to use dependency injection in your application.

 #### How does dependency injection work?